wolfSSL/wolfssl-examples/tls/README.md

 And with that, you should now have a basic TLS server that accepts a connection, reads in data from the client, sends a reply back, and closes the clients connection.

 ### Adding Server Multi-threading
+To add multi-threading support to the basic `tls-server.c` that we created above, we will be using pthreads.
+Multi-threading will allow the server to handle multiple client connections at the same time.
+It will pass each new connection off into it's own thread.
+To do this we will create a new function called `ThreadHandler`.
+This function will be passed off to its own thread when a new client connection is accepted.
+We will also be making some minor changes to our `main()` and `AcceptAndRead` functions.

 ### Adding Server Non-blocking I/O